 Seasonal Workers are staying in the accommodation for up to nine months.
 They are expected to undertake manual labour often in variable weather conditions.
-Therefore, the provision of an adequate number of beds of an appropriate size and level of comfort is essential to provide Seasonal Workers with decent, safe and hygienic conditions to rest and sleep.
+Therefore, the provision of an adequate page 52 of 68 number of beds of an appropriate size and level of comfort is essential to provide Seasonal Work ers with decent, safe and hygienic conditions to rest and sleep. with detern, safe and hygienic conditions to rest and sleep.